anqurvanillapy/pipesicle/README.md

     return pages
 ```

-What is inside the `preface.md` and the index template are not gonna be
+What is inside the `preface.md` and the index template will not be displayed
-displayed right here.
+right here.
 Check out the
 [branch](https://github.com/anqurvanillapy/postocol/tree/gh-pages) and run it to
 see what kinds of magic will just happen!